Anselm Reyle

 Lives and works in Berlin, Germany.

 “Originally I started to do gestural painting, but at the same time I was always interested in experimenting with different materials.
 For me, in both cases, coincidence plays an important role as well as the requirement to work with the unexpected.
 After my work had become increasingly conceptual and technically perfect in the past years, I started to open up my artistic practice again to a more free and gestural approach recently.
-In the end, I guess it’s these two poles that determine my work.”
+In the end, I guess it’s these two poles that determine my work.” – Anselm Reyle

-The artist’s past solo and group exhibitions include shows at Albertina Modern (Vienna, Austria), Royal Academy of Arts (London, UK), Tate Modern (London, UK), MOCA Museum of Contemporary Art (Los Angeles, CA, USA), Latvian National Museum of Art (Riga, Latvia), the Centre National d’Art Contemporain (Grenoble, France), Neue Nationalgalerie (Berlin, Germany), Arken Museum for Moderne Kunst (Ishøj, Denmark), Cobra Museum (Amsterdam, Netherlands), Palazzo Grassi (Venice, Italy) and Kunsthalle Zurich (Zurich, Switzerland).
+Since 2009, Reyle has held a professorship at the Fine Arts Academy in Hamburg.
+His work has been showcased in both solo and group exhibitions, including notable shows at Albertina Modern (Vienna, Austria), Royal Academy of Arts (London, UK), Tate Modern (London, UK), Museum of Contemporary Art (MOCA) (Los Angeles, CA, USA), Latvian National Museum of Art (Riga, Latvia), the Centre National d’Art Contemporain (Grenoble, France), Neue Nationalgalerie (Berlin, Germany), Arken Museum for Moderne Kunst (Ishøj, Denmark), Cobra Museum (Amsterdam, Netherlands), Palazzo Grassi (Venice, Italy) and Kunsthalle Zurich (Zurich, Switzerland).

 Selected public and private collections: